🏒 From First Steps to Centre Ice: What Adult Women’s Hockey in Ottawa Is Really Becoming

 His work focuses on building structured, accessible entry points into hockey for adults—particularly beginners, returners, and women starting or returning to the game later in life—while addressing the gaps in how the sport is currently organized.
 He is also exploring research and documentary work with partners, using program development, player experience insights, and storytelling to better understand and support how adults enter, experience, and progress in hockey across Ottawa and Canada.

-This work is supported by a growing team, including contributors such as Ariana Sams, who has played an important role in supporting the mental health and confidence side of the program.
-She has contributed to player mental health observation, support, and development—particularly in areas such as anxiety and readiness to participate—while also supporting player development and content initiatives.
+This work is supported by a growing team.
+Ariana Sams has played an important role in supporting the mental health and confidence side of the program, contributing to player mental health observation, support, and development—particularly in areas such as anxiety and readiness to participate—while also supporting player development and content initiatives.
 There are plans for her role to expand into research as this work continues to evolve.